braidenm/EventTrackerProject/README.md

 ### Stretch Goals

-I have completed most of these on the back end.
-Goals:

 * Attach a user aspect (only see relevent info.) -> java(entity, tested, repository, and controller completed)
 * Include address information with map  -> java and Database side completed
 * Include pictures -> Databse schema completed